saund3rs/saund3rs/README.md

 - 👋 Hi, I’m @saund3rs
 - 👀 I’m interested in data engineering!
 - 🌱 I’m currently learning data engineering :)
-- 💞️ I’m looking to collaborate on open-source or basic projects where I can support with data integration.
+- 💞️ I’m looking to collaborate on open-source or basic projects where I can support with data extraction and integration.

 <!---
 saund3rs/saund3rs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.